 Color Offset is a fine tuning adjustment that requires the use of a test pattern.
-There is a copy of the test pattern available on the Help! menu of the integrated web server.
+There is a copy of the test pattern available on the Help menu of the integrated web server.
 You must arrange for that image to be shown on the host computer.
 Do not allow scaling, cropping or any other changes to that image.
-Press the Auto button and the system will calibrate color for the best possible picture in approximately one minute.
-If the system cannot find the test pattern on the screen, it will say so.
-Check that the pattern isn't scaled or covered up.
-It's important to do this operation in 24-bit or 32-bit color video mode (i.e. truecolor).
+Press the Auto button and the system will calibrate color for the best possible picture within approximately one minute.

+If the system cannot find the test pattern on the screen, check that the pattern isn't scaled or covered up. (perform this operation in 24-bit or 32-bit color video mode (i.e. truecolor).
 Although the algorithm may work in 16-bit or 8-bit color video modes, the results will not be optimum and usually it won't be able to recognize the test pattern.